 The Impacts 18 research programme will adhere to the thematic framework established by Impacts 08, covering the same five key thematic clusters explored by the original research: city image and reputation; cultural participation and access; cultural and creative vibrancy; economic and tourism development; and cultural governance and leadership.

-Impacts 08 uncovered significant changes in the image, self-identity and cultural governance of Liverpool, over a period of study which included the years both before and immediately after the European Capital of Culture.
+Impacts 08 uncovered significant changes with respect to each of these thematic clusters, over a period of study which included the years both before and immediately after the European Capital of Culture.

 Picking up where Impacts 08 left off, the aim of the current research will be to determine how strong and enduring these impacts have proven in the long term, by extending datasets that were compiled at the time and by gathering new data using the methods outlined here.
 The outcome of the project will be a retrospective on the Liverpool ECoC and its effects which, in its ability to span a period of over 10 years (and up to 20 in the case of some datasets), will be the most ambitious study of a single ECoC, in terms of temporal breadth, since research by Dr. García on the long-term legacies of the Glasgow 1990 European City of Culture year.